EgoMem: Lifelong Memory Agent for Full-duplex Omnimodal Models

-The design of \modelname can be divided to two levels: Level-1, supporting multi-user personalization with each user's profile, and Level-2, facilitating personalized dialog grounded in social networks, as well as other references.
+The design of \modelname can be divided to two levels: Level-1 \modelname facilitates profile-based personalization; and Level-2 \modelname supports additional references such as users' social networks.
 Compared to Level-1, Level-2 is particularly suited for application scenarios where users are more interconnected, such as home robots.
-For each level, we first describe the overall memory system design, and then the implementation details of each sub-module based on the primary dialog flow outlined in Section~\ref{preliminaires}.
+We introduce the implementation of each level based on our dialog flow outlined in Section~\ref{preliminaires}.

-\subsection{Level-1: Profile-only}
+\subsection{Level-1 \modelname: Profile-only}

-In \modelname Level-1, the memory maintains detailed profile information for each of its multiple recognized users, without recording the social relationship graph among the users, or other reference material.
-Formally, Level-1 \modelname sets $c_t=\text{None}$ in equations \ref{eq1} and \ref{eq2}.